Automattic/wp-calypso/packages/format-currency/README.md

 Since rounding errors are common in floating point math, sometimes a price is provided as an integer in the smallest unit of a currency (eg: cents in USD or yen in JPY).
 Set the `isSmallestUnit` to change the function to operate on integer numbers instead.
 If this option is not set or false, the function will format the amount `1025` in `USD` as `$1,025.00`, but when the option is true, it will return `$10.25` instead.

+## setDefaultLocale()

+`setDefaultLocale( locale: string ): void`

+A function that can be used to set a default locale for use by `formatCurrency` and `getCurrencyObject`.
+Note that this is global and will override any browser locale that is set!
+Use it with care.

 ## FormatCurrencyOptions

 An object with the following properties: